Ray, Iran: Middle Ages

 Ray was one of the capital cities of the Buyid dynasty.
 It was one of the cities that were equipped with rapid postal service, which was predominantly used for transferring official mails.
+The Buyid period came to an end in 1029, when the city was sacked brutally by Mahmud of Ghazni.
+A zealous Sunni, Mahmud had large numbers of the local population, consisting of Ismailis and Mazdakites, crucified and many books of the great library of Rayy burned as he considered them heretical.

-Ray was also a capital city of the Seljuk Empire in the 11th century.
+Ray became later a capital city of the Seljuk Empire in the 11th century.
 During this time, the city of Ray was at its greatest expanse.
 It had developed a great urban market that also benefited its neighboring regions, including the once small town of Tehran, and had become a remarkable center for silk weaving.
 Commercial goods imported by traders via the Silk Road were brought into the bazaar of Ray.
 One of the monuments that survives from this period is the 12th-century Tughrul Tower, a brick tower built in 1140 that is attributed to Tughrul I, the founder of the Seljuk Empire.

 Ray was home to a Shia Muslim community and some of the earliest Shia madrasas in Iran already in the 12th century, at least one established by Shia scholar Qazvini Razi, prior to the later Safavid official adoption of Shiism as the state religion.

 In the early 13th century, following the Mongol invasion of Iran, Ray was severely destructed.
 It was abandoned and eventually lost its importance in the presence of the nearby growing town of Tehran.
 Ray remained abandoned throughout the time of the Timurid Empire.

 Early modern times

 Amin Razi, a Persian geographer from Ray who lived by the time of the Safavid dynasty, attests to the "incomparable abundance" of the gardens and canals of his hometown.
-In 1618, Italian author Pietro Della Valle described Ray as a large city with large gardens that was administrated by a provincial governor but was not urbanized and didn't seem to be inhabited.
+In 1618, Italian author Pietro Della Valle described Ray as a large city with large gardens that was administered by a provincial governor but was not urbanized and did not seem to be inhabited.

 The shrines of Shah Abdol-Azim and Bibi Shahrbanu, among other religious shrines throughout Iran, were notably reconstructed during the early modern period, using architectural techniques that were developed since the time of the Safavid dynasty to the time of the Qajar dynasty.

 There is a relief located at Cheshme-Ali from the time of Fath-Ali Shah of the Qajar dynasty, who often used to explore the city, which shows the Qajar ruler in a hunting scene, replacing a former Sasanian relief that depicted an ancient Persian emperor in the same manner.
 It was engraved in 1831, and its surrounding was decorated with tablets covered with poetry.